isomerpages/moe-acsi/_about-acsi/SCHOOL FEES/Financial Assistance.md

 </tr>
 </tbody>
 </table>
+<a id="_edn1"></a>

-[\[i\]](https://www.acsindep.moe.edu.sg/about-acs-independent/fee/financial-assistance/#_ednref1) Applicable for students enrolled in the IB Diploma Programme only.
+[\[i\]](/about-acs-independent/fee/financial-assistance/#_ednref1) Applicable for students enrolled in the IB Diploma Programme only.
 Exam fees for GCE ‘O’ and ‘A’ levels have been waived for all Singapore citizens in Government-funded schools from 2015.

 \* The public transport subsidy will be based on the number of remaining months in the calendar year in which your application is approved.